LizzyonGit/court_love/TESTING.md

 No errors: admin.py, apps.py, urls.py
 Ignored *line too long* because of url in comment: forms.py, models.py views.py

+Views.py with errors:

+Forms.py with error:

+Models.py not with error:

 #### Profiles app
 No errors: admin.py, apps.py, forms.py, urls.py, views.py, widgets.py
 Ignored *line too long* because of long url in comment, and indented comment which I think should not be split: models.py

+Models.py with error: